davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 ### Folders structure:

 Use first "organize_folder_structure.py" to create organize the data.
 Modify the input parameters to select the two folders: images and labels folders with the dataset.
+Set the resolution of the images here before training.

     .
 	├── Data_folder